 What impact are we making?

-- Hosted regular virtual meetings to provide urgent Covid-19 briefings and consult with the Faith the Faith Covenant and representative of community groups.
+- Host regular virtual meetings to provide Cost of Living briefings and consult with community groups.

-- Increased the number of affordable housing completions.
+- Increase the number of affordable housing completions.

-- Attracted significant funding from the Ministry of Housing Communities and Local Government towards Homelessness and Rough Sleeping.
+- Attract significant funding from the Ministry of Housing Communities and Local Government towards Homelessness and Rough Sleeping.

-- Seen an increase in the procurement spend in Preston by its anchor institutions.
+- See an increase in the procurement spend in Preston by its anchor institutions.

-- Attracted external funding for energy efficiency improvements in private homes.
+- Attract external funding for energy efficiency improvements in private homes.

-- Provided targeted debt and welfare advice to help clients regain control of their finances and to maximise their entitlement to benefits.
+- Provide targeted debt and welfare advice and passport DWP and Department of Health funds to help residents struggling with the cost-of-living crisis and assist them to regain control of their finances and to maximise their entitlement to benefits.